z123fg/Accordionish/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Demo of this component is available at http://accordionish-react.s3-website-us-east-1.amazonaws.com/
+Demo of this component is available at http://accordionish-react.s3-website-us-east-1.amazonaws.com/.

+long press to apply drag and drop, click icon button to expand the expansion panel

 ## Available Scripts